-A. Description of Government-wide Financial Statements
+Description of Government-wide Financial Statements

 The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the nonfiduciary activities of the District.
-All fiduciary activities are reported only in the fund financial statements.
-Governmental activities normally are supported by taxes, intergovernmental revenues, and other nonexchange transactions.
+Governmental activities normally are supported by taxes and intergovernmental revenues.

-B. Reporting Entity
+Reporting Entity